Sophsu888/imagesofancientmusic-demo/pages/timeline.md

 The timeline can be used either through flipping through entries using the arrows on the left and right, or directly scrolling on the timeline itself.

 ## About the Dates
-Dates in this timeline were selected based off of the earliest recorded date or period we were able to find for the specific entry.
+Dates in this timeline were selected based off of the earliest recorded date or period recorded for a specific entry.
 Please refer to full entry page for date ranges, when applicable.

 {% include feature/timelinejs.html %}